CPR-RSS/CPR-RSS.github.io/README.md

 ## Usage

 This is a simple repo for improving conference paper reading experience.
-We try to parse the paper information(title, abstract, url) to all the paper for a certain conference and generate an rss xml file.
+We try to parse the paper information(title, abstract, url) to all the papers for a certain conference and generate an rss xml file.

 ### rss source
 Use any rss reading client to subscribe to the following rss source.